nwymat/robotics-project1/README.md

 #### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.

 First the image from the camera is trasnsformed to a view from above.
 The assumption is a flat world with a pitch and roll of zero for the camera.
 The terrain, obstacle and rock detection works as described above based on color thresholds.

+The given pixels are then mapped into two views.
+The rover-centric view and the absolute view, the worldmap.
+The rover centric view is used for the navigation.
+In order to facilitate the navigation the pixels are provided in polar coordinates where the rover is at zero.
+The mapping to the absolute frame is done by translation and rotation based on the knowledge of the actual position and the yaw angle.

 ### Autonomous Navigation and Mapping